hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 THE END 305

-the idol of the country, the Uving embodiment of all its aspirations.
+the idol of the country, the living embodiment of all its aspirations.
 Behind him lay the memories of an uneven and almost single-handed struggle extending over forty years.
 Ahead, there was a struggle still,